 - After reviewing and confirmation from the author(s), the final version will be forward to the layout, after which the author(s) will receive a proof (PDF) to confirm printing

-- After publication the (first) author will receive a category-specified number of copies, to share in the case of any co-authors.
-The number of copies are as follows: Science articles get 5 copies; Underground 3 copies; Collection, Reconstruction and Museum 1 copy, and for the remaining categories may receive a copy upon request
+- After publication the (first) author is offered a category-specified number of copies, to share in the case of any co-authors.
+The maximum number of copies are as follows: Science articles 5 copies; Underground 3 copies; the remaining categories are distributed upon request and after consultation.

 Cranium accepts manuscripts with topics such as:

 - Overviews of (research on) Pleistocene mammal species or groups